Austintown Log House

-Austintown Log House is a log cabin near Youngstown, Ohio, listed on the National Register of Historic Places on July 30, 1974.
+Austintown Log House is a log cabin near Youngstown, Ohio, United States, listed on the National Register of Historic Places on July 30, 1974.
 It is managed by the Austintown Historical Society and commonly known as the "Austin Log Cabin".

 Historic uses

 Discovery

 In 1973, St. Andrew's Episcopal Church, in Austintown Township, Ohio, bought an abandoned house adjacent to the church property.
 In the process of tearing down the house, log-like beams were discovered.
 Demolition stopped.
 Volunteers removed the artificial brick and siding from the structure revealing a two-story log cabin.
 The steeple notch on the corner logs indicated that the cabin has been built prior to 1824.
 A deed search was undertaken.
 This title search revealed that Calvin Austin sold 150.5 acre to John Packard on April 29, 1814, for $500.00.
 Further research indicated that Austintown Township, Ohio, was named for Calvin Austin who was a land agent for the Connecticut Land Company.
 It was obvious that this priceless treasure must be preserved.